deity-io/falcon-platform-docs/dpsg/docs/getting-started/config.md

 ### 2. Connect your DPSG env to your platform app

-Run `dcloud payments:env:apply`, this will set the auth details for DPSG as environment varialbes for your platform app.
+Run `dcloud payments:env:apply`, this will set the auth details for DPSG as environment variables for your platform app.

 ### 3. Configure your payment providers